LauHuiQi0920/3007DataVisualizationTeamCyan/poster/_extensions/poster/typst-template.typ

 <strengths>
 + Alpha was used on the circles allowing darker spots to appear if overlapped.

-+ Gentle color blue was used, allowing the user to easily view spots affected by a crime.
-The color picked does not have a conflicting color with the background of the map, which was a nice touch.
++ A gentle blue color was used, making it easy for users to identify crime-affected spots.
+The chosen color effectively contrasts with the map's background, enhancing visibility without clashing.

 + An area with good distribution was picked, as there are clusters displayed on the map.